jcdesimp/react-redux-starter/README.md

 To start the development server run `npm start`.

+To create a production bulid of the app, run `npm run build`.
+This will produce a `./bin` directory with the production build files contained inside.

 Project Structure
 ----
 There are a number of subdirectories within the application structure.